rossrobino/ovr/apps/docs/src/server/docs/04-helpers.md

 Components created via helpers have the following props available:

 - `params` - if the route's pattern has parameters, they must be passed as a prop to properly construct the URL.
-- `search` - [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/URLSearchParams) to append to the URL.
-  - If `true` the current request's `url.search` will be used (this option can only be used in the context of a request).
-  - Other values are passed into `URLSearchParams` constructor to create the query string.
+- `search` - [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/URLSearchParams) to append to the URL, passed into `URLSearchParams` constructor to create the query string.
 - `hash` - [fragment hash](https://developer.mozilla.org/en-US/docs/Web/API/URL/hash) appended with a `#` at the end of the URL.

 ```tsx